 - Where a medical official believes the nature of a party’s condition/illness or the side effect of any drugs may affect the capacity to provide appropriate care; and

 - Where a party has previously received treatment for a condition/illness but has stopped or prevented further treatment due to unknown circumstances.

 In any of the circumstances mentioned above, the party who has concerns regarding the other’s parenting capacity can seek to change an existing informal arrangement or apply to have existing parenting orders altered by the Court.

 If a party to the proceedings claims that the other has a reduced parenting capacity as the result of a mental health condition/illness, they may present expert evidence (this is commonly from a doctor, psychiatrist or psychologist) that supports their submissions.

 However, the other party against which these claims are made may also present expert evidence.
 It is not uncommon for the Court to appoint an independent expert which can review all evidence and parties and prepare a report with recommendations to the Court.

 If the Court believes a party who has been diagnosed with a mental health condition/illness has a reduced capacity, an order may be made which results in that party losing the right to provide daily or shared care of a child or children or the right to regular contact with the child (may instead be limited to supervised contact).

-Tags: Child Custody Lawyers, Costs In Family Law Proceedings, Family Law Proceedings, James Noble Law, Mental Health Act, Mental Health Act NSW, NSW Mental Health Act, parenting arrangements after divorce, parenting disputes, Separating Parenting
+Tags: best family lawyer brisbane, Brisbane Family Lawyer, brisbane family lawyers, Child Custody Lawyers, Costs In Family Law Proceedings, Court proceedings, Family Law Proceedings, family lawyer brisbane, family lawyers brisbane, James Noble Law, Mental Health Act, Mental Health Act NSW, Mental Health Conditions, NSW Mental Health Act, parenting arrangements after divorce, parenting disputes, Separating Parenting